Meet The Media

 Sarah Westwood, illustrator

-We were able to ask lots of questions, took away lots of useful handouts, and were given advice to write a press release there and then!
+“We were able to ask lots of questions, took away lots of useful handouts, and were given advice to write a press release there and then!

 “They not only gave support in the workshop but have also been very supportive and helpful since the workshop as well which has been invaluable.
-I would highly recommend it!”
+I would highly recommend it.”

 Katie Geddes, founder of The Dance Studio Leeds

-“A really well organised and thought provoking gathering of like minded risk takers!
+“Pitch The Press Like A Pro was a really well organised and thought provoking gathering of like minded risk takers.
 I loved it.
 Thank you.”

 Rob Caines, founder of Ryedale Garage Doors